jubatus/website/source/en/commands.rst

    ========= =====================================================================================
-   start     Start Jubatus servers stop      Stop Jubatus servers save      Save the model to directory specified by :option:`server -t` load      Load the model from directory specified by :option:`server -t` status    Print the status of servers, keepers and jubavisors
+   start     Start Jubatus servers stop      Stop Jubatus servers save      Save the model to directory specified by :option:`server -d` load      Load the model from directory specified by :option:`server -d` status    Print the status of servers, keepers and jubavisors
    ========= =====================================================================================